 My Online Schooling combats this issue by ensuring class sizes never exceed 20 pupils at a time.
 Smaller class sizes provide a more personalised learning experience, and teachers are better placed to adapt to each individual child’s pace and style of learning as needed.
 It also means there is less chance for distractions and disruptions, creating a more focused and productive environment for pupils to learn in.

 Our teachers also have a wealth of experience working with children who have special educational needs and/ or mental or physical health issues.
 Upon enrolling, teachers are made aware of each child’s situation and can therefore provide an individualised education which is sensitive and accommodating to their specific needs.

 Online schooling provides the perfect platform for children to receive an education of quality from home, or anywhere that has a stable Wi-fi connection.
 Families are provided with a clear, comprehensive structure to their home-schooling day, and follow the highly sought-after English National Curriculum taught at traditional schools across the country as well as internationally.

-Home-schooled students and families are supported every step of the way, from Key-Stage 2 to iGCSE exams, preparing them for a professional future as citizens of this new technology-focused world.
+Home-schooled students and families are supported every step of the way, from Key-Stage 2 to A-level exams, preparing them for a professional future as citizens of this new technology-focused world.